Hockomock Swamp

-The Hockomock Swamp is a vast wetland encompassing much of the northern part of southeastern Massachusetts.
+The Hockomock Swamp is a vast wetland encompassing much of the northern part of southeastern Massachusetts, United States.
 This 16,950 acre land is considered the largest freshwater swamp in the state.
 It acts as a natural flood control mechanism for the region.

 History

 During the seventeenth century, the Hockomock Swamp was used as a fortress by the Wampanoag, the predominating tribe of natives in the area, against invasion by early English settlers.
 It played a role in King Philip's War as a strategic base of operations for Metacomet (also known as King Philip) to launch assaults upon nearby English settlements.

 During the eighteenth and nineteenth centuries, Euro-American settlers deemed the swamp to be worthless, barren land, and attempted to drain it and convert it into profitable farmland.
 Reverend and historian William L. Chaffin of Easton was an early advocate of drainage schemes.

 However, the natives of the region placed a higher value on the swamp.
 For centuries, natives had relied on hunting game there, and the swamp had gained a revered status among them.
 They named it Hockomock, the Algonquin term meaning "place where spirits dwell."
 In addition to life-sustaining activities, much of the swamp served a dual purpose as a sacred burial ground.
 The Hockomock is occasionally referred to as the Hobomock.
 The Wampanoag worshiped and feared Hobomock (aka Hobbamock), the chief deity of death and disease.
 Hobomock, composed of human souls of the dead, was known to congregate in areas like the Hockomock.
 Thus, the terms Hockomock and Hobomock became interchangeable among non-natives when referring to the swamp or the spirit.

 There are many stories and legends that have become associated with the swamp.
 Even in modern times, it has, for some, remained a place of mystery and fear.
 The paranormal enthusiast community considers the Hockomock Swamp part of the "Bridgewater Triangle."